Assistant Professor (in Residence)

 My research interests are focused on physiological mechanisms of hormone signaling in the ovary, both within and between cells.
 During my postdoctoral research in the laboratory of Laurinda Jaffe, and now as an assistant professor-in-residence, I am studying the mechanisms by which luteinizing hormone (LH) acts on the outermost layer of granulosa cells to reduce cGMP levels within the follicle and cause oocyte meiotic resumption (Jaffe and Egbert, 2017).
 I am currently working on two projects that make use of novel mouse models:

-Identifying the phosphatase(s) that mediate NPR2 dephosphorylation in response to LH
+Identifying the regulated proteins that mediate NPR2 dephosphorylation in response to LH

 We have shown that LH triggers the rapid dephosphorylation and inactivation of the guanylyl cyclase, natriuretic peptide receptor 2 (NPR2), which reduces cGMP production in the granulosa cells (Egbert et al., 2014; 2021).
 This lowers cGMP throughout the follicle and oocyte within 20 min, leading to resumption of oocyte meiosis.
 NPR2 dephosphorylation is required for the normal time course of oocyte meiotic resumption (Shuhaibar et al., 2016), and this process requires the activity of one or more PPP-family phosphatases (Egbert et al., 2014) that remain unknown.
 To identify candidate phosphatase subunits that are rapidly regulated by LH signaling, we collaborated with the lab of Henning Urlaub (Göttingen, Germany) to assess LH-induced changes in protein phosphorylation of rat follicles using quantitative mass spectrometry (Fig. 1).

 The PPP-family regulatory subunits with the largest LH-induced increases in phosphorylation are PPP2R5D (S53 and S566, as well as S81/S82), and PPP1R12A (S507).
-Mice in which phosphorylation of the four sites of PPP2R5D or the single site of PPP1R12A was prevented by mutating the serines to alanines did not affect NPR2 dephosphorylation or the timing of meiotic resumption in response to LH (2022 poster; Egbert et al., 2023).
-However, it is possible that the regulation of more than one phosphatase is required, and experiments are currently underway to test the combination of these mutations.
+Mice in which phosphorylation of the four sites of PPP2R5D or the single site of PPP1R12A was prevented by mutating the serines to alanines did not affect NPR2 dephosphorylation or the timing of meiotic resumption in response to LH (Egbert et al., 2024).
+Because it is possible that the regulation of more than one phosphatase is required, we bred these two mouse lines together, such that the 5 regulated phosphorylation sites on PPP2R5D and PPP1R12A were mutated to alanines.
+However, these mutations did not affect LH-induced NPR2 dephosphorylation (2024 NPR2 Poster).
+We are now exploring whether LH signaling inactivates a kinase such as GSK3 (which is inactivated by PKA phosphorylation), leading to NPR2 dephosphorylation by tonic phosphatase activity (see 2024 NPR2 Poster).

 LH-induced cAMP dynamics within and between cells of the follicle